smithla/GetCleanData-CourseProject/README.md

  There are # parts to the code.
-In some of the parts, t
+In some of the parts,

  Part 1 Read in the data files needed for the dataset transformation
-      This section used the following files:
+      This section used the following files
   -  features.txt
   -  activity_labels.txt
   - ./test/Y_tests.txt